 - Write and Maintain have the same rights for security features

-- Repository writers and maintainers can only see secret alert information for their own commits
+- Repository writers and maintainers can only see secret alert information for their own commits, but only as a direct link to the secret scanning alert sent via email ⚠️

-- Now that the org-level security overview is available to all Enterprise users, org members can see consolidated results of repositories that they can see alerts for (e.g., write for CodeQL, admin for Dependabot and secrets, etc.)
+- Now that the org-level security overview is available to all Enterprise users, org members can see consolidated results of repositories that they can see alerts for (e.g., write for CodeQL and Dependabot, admin for secrets)

 - In the enterprise-level security overview level, one would see organizations where they are added as an org owner or security manager - enterprise owners must join an organization as an owner to see alerts